PAGEANT - "Education is the future"

 Unique visitors - This is a count of the number of different people accessing the site, as determined by their IP addresses.
 These are sometimes assigned temporarily each time someone logs on to their server, so a new IP address doesn't always mean a new user.

 Number of visits - A single visit covers a series of pages which are looked at without leaving the Pageant website.

-The graph below shows 12 month totals for 'pages viewed', 'hits' and 'bandwidth' from 2004 up to 2018, with 2018 estimated from the totals so far this year.
-Website usage reached a peak in 2008, with a steady fall until 2013.
-Usage then increased to a new peak in 2015, before falling once again.
-A recovery started during 2017 and was maintained through 2018.
+The graph below shows 12 month totals for 'pages viewed', 'hits' and 'bandwidth' from 2004 up to 2019.
+Website usage reached a peak in 2008.
+There was then a steady fall until 2013 and an increase to another peak in in 2015, before falling once again.
+Despite a partial recovery in 2017, the decline in usage has continued.
 We have a theory that this pattern could mirror UK economic conditions.
 During recessions and other troubled times, fewer people have spare cash for charities, and therefore are less interested in charity websites.

 [All the data used was collected with Awstats]

 In 2015 it was becoming obvious that smartphones and other mobile devices would soon be the main way of accessing the internet - overtaking laptops and desktops.
 At that time, the Pageant website had serious usability issues when viewed on smartphones.
 Google also began to penalise mobile unfriendly websites with lower rankings.